jmoyson/test-github-issue-templates/.github/CONTRIBUTING.md

 3. Write unit tests for your code, if applicable.
 4. Run the existing tests to ensure that they all pass.

-Thank you for your contribution to jmoyson API!
+Thank you for your contribution to Alto API!